 During the winter Southern Hemisphere months (April to September) the skies are clearest and one can see the full splendor of the Milky Way with star-clusters, galaxies and the southern constellations of The Southern Cross and Centaurus clearly visible.
 In the summer, when I visited, one could see a globular cluster known as 47 Tucanae – a several-billion-year-old cluster of over a million stars.

-As we were getting lost in the mesmerizing beauty of the sparkling night sky, lightning stroke and a storms started to close in on the lodge, interrupting our star gazing session.
-In a desert which receives less than cm of rainfall a year, this did nothing but confirming that we were having a once in a lifetime experience.
+As we were getting lost in the mesmerizing beauty of the sparkling night sky, lightning struck and a storms started to close in on the lodge, interrupting our star gazing session.
+In a desert which receives less than cm of rainfall a year, this did nothing but confirm that we were having a once in a lifetime experience.